-Oliver Hall, named in honor of Dr. L. S. Oliver, second president of Nazarene Bible College, houses the Marketing, Recruitment, and Admissions offices, and the Brand Center for Innovative Education.
-The Brand Center, named in honor of college benefactor, Bernice Brand, houses the Registration, Online Education, and Information Technology offices.
+Oliver Hall, named in honor of Dr. L. S. Oliver, second president of Nazarene Bible College, houses the enrollment management offices, and the Brand Center for Innovative Education.
+The Brand Center, named in honor of college benefactor Bernice Brand houses the registration, academic advising, and information technology offices.

 Strickland Chapel and Conference Center was named in memory of Dr. Charles H. Strickland, founding president of Nazarene Bible College.
-Six classrooms, foyer, and catering kitchen surround the main auditorium.
+Six classrooms, a foyer, and a catering kitchen surround the main auditorium.